TattlingJam4231/weapon-rebalances/README.md

    - Vulcan Minigun
      - ammo pickup decreased from 10.13/35.44 to 0.68/2.03
+     - total ammo increased from 750 to 990
-     - magazine capacity increased from 750 to 984
+     - magazine capacity increased from 750 to 1300
      - concealment decreased from 5 to 1
-     - damage increased from 25 to 80
+     - damage increased from 25 to 57
      - stability decreased from 24 to 0
      - maximum kick value increased
      - accuracy increased from 32 to 56